imoore76/configurature/docs/fieldtypes.rst

 Custom Types
 -------------

-A custom Configurature type specifies the type of struct field it is for, and how to interact with it by satisfying Configurature’s ``Value`` interface.
+A custom Configurature field type specifies an exported type and how to interact with it by satisfying Configurature’s ``Value`` interface.

 .. code-block:: go
     :caption: Value interface

     type Value interface {
-        String() string
-        Set(string) error
-        Type() string
+        String() string     // String representation of value Set(string) error   // Set the internal value from string Type() string       // Type name to string
     }

 You may be writing a custom type to configure a Go struct field type